New 360 Reports Visualizations

 Display Logic

 When set, Display Logic allows you to determine the anonymity threshold of your visualization.
-Determine how many people must answer a question before the visualization appears in the Subject Report.
+Determine how many people must answer a question before the visualization appears in the public link to the report.
+(This data will remain in PDF exports.)

-You can decide if everyone sees the visualization, the report settings rule is followed, or to set a custom minimum number of responses.
+You can decide if everyone sees the visualization, the default rule is followed, or to set a custom minimum number of responses.
 Hovering over the eye on a widget will tell you if it will be displayed or not.

 This feature is important in making sure no one knows who answered what.
-If there’s no display logic set and Barnaby is the only person to submit an evaluation, everyone who looks at the report will know what answers Barnaby gave to the survey.
+If there’s no display logic set and Barnaby is the only person to answer the survey, everyone who looks at the report will know what answers Barnaby gave to the survey.

 Advanced Display Logic

-Advanced display logic allows you to add conditions and limit when the visualization is displayed based off of data for other questions.
-We do not advise using rater group / relationship filters in advanced display logic.
+Advanced options allow you to add conditions and limit when the widget is displayed based off of answers provided to other questions.

 - Click Advanced.